syncfusion-content/asp.netwebforms-docs/aspnet/Diagram/Node.md

  ![http://help.syncfusion.com/ug/js/ImagesExt/image59_18.jpg](Node_images/Node_img15.jpeg)

+_Rotate Constraints-disabled_

-Note: Node’s constraints property is manipulated by using bitwise operations.
+> Note: Node’s constraints property is manipulated by using bitwise operations.
 For more information about bitwise operations, see_ Bitwise Operations.